compositeurdigital/compositeurdigital.github.io/UX/en/user_guide/using_compositeur/actions.md

 ### Share your work

 If you need to share the current project with your colleagues, or with your client, various options are offered:
+* You can share a single document.
-* You can share a set of documents (for example, your favorites).
+* You can share a set of documents (for example, your selection).
 * You can share all the documents which are opened on screen.
 * You can share a screenshot of your workspace.
 * You can share a copy of your project.
 This copy can be opened using Compositeur Digital UX.

 You can send the documents by email, or save a local copy of the document on your hard drive or usb stick.

+#### Using item action menu

+If you want to share a document:
+1. Tap on the action button of the item.
+1. Tap on `Share`.

+#### Using main menu

 To share your work:
 1. Tap on the main menu button.